ratanahaerlavynah/dreamy/_poems/10-the-mystery-who-has-never-been-caught.md

 She was only listening...
 to the ache of the world,
 and choosing carefully
-where to place her light.
+where to place her heart.
 </pre>